Teachers & Staff

 Erica Peterson (Teacher, Advanced Level)

-Erica Peterson (Substitute Teacher) Erica has been working with the Gardner Pilot Academy since 2011.
-She has worked in the ESOL field with adult immigrants and refugees for the past 9 years, after graduating university with a degree in cultural anthropology and Spanish.
-In addition to working with adult immigrants in the Boston area, she also works in youth engagement, college access and skill development for underserved and first generation middle- and high school students in the Framingham area.
-Erica is also currently pursuing certification as an American Sign Language interpreter.
+Erica Peterson (Teacher, Advanced) Erica has been working with the Gardner Pilot Academy since 2011, where she started as a volunteer.
+She has worked in the ESOL field with adult immigrants and refugees for the past decade, after graduating university with a degree in cultural anthropology and Spanish.
+In addition to working with adult immigrants in the Boston area, she also works with newly arrived refugees to the North Shore area, helping to facilitate the management of their new lives in the US as well as progressing their English skills towards greater independence and work acquisition.
 Her passion is serving communities and providing pathways and access to greater opportunities, whether that be language instruction, skill development or translation services.
-At the Gardner, she currently teaches the Advanced Level.
+At the Gardner, she currently teaches the advanced level.

 Ericka Scott